-We undertake teaching, research, and wider engagement with a mission to improve government worldwide.
+We undertake teaching, research and wider engagement with a mission to improve government worldwide.
 Since our foundation, we have learned from and advised multiple heads of government, several civil service chiefs, and many C-suite executives from organisations like the UN and the World Bank.

-For the last six years in a row, Oxford University has been the top-ranked university in the world in the Times Higher Education World University Rankings.
-Oxford combines 900 years of history with the innovative mindset required for cutting-edge research.
-During the programme you will have opportunities to interact with researchers from multiple disciplines.
+The top-ranked university in the world, Oxford combines 900 years of history with the innovative mindset required for cutting-edge research.
+During the programme you will have opportunities to interact with researchers from multiple frontiers of knowledge.

-Over its history, Oxford has produced nearly 60 heads of state and government and countless leaders of major political organisations.
-The Executive Public Leaders Programme reimagines this leadership education for the 21st century.
+Over its history, Oxford has produced nearly 60 heads of state and government and countless leaders of major public organisations.
+Our Public Leaders Programmes reimagine this leadership education for the 21st century.